 - PIPS collects and screens chemicals used in book components – inks, varnishes, glues etc. – and alerts publishers to the safety laws that control their use and importation.

 - PRELIMS shares publishers’ expectations for labour conditions and environmental performance at the manufacturing sites that make books.

-This initiative is run by Carnstone and involves twenty-five leading book and journal publishers worldwide.
-We also appreciate the participation from many other people along the book supply chain and around the world, including two hundred and seventeen printing companies and two hundred and sixteen paper manufacturers.
+This initiative is run by Carnstone and involves twenty-seven leading book and journal publishers worldwide.
+We also appreciate the participation from many other people along the book supply chain and around the world, including 420 printing companies and 285 paper manufacturers.